yannsartori/config_files/README.md

     need to be run for every venv entered)
   1. Open Neovim with `nvim`.
 Wait for the packages to install.
   1. Reopen Neovim.
 Everything should work!!

+## Notes

+I keep all configuration for software I have used, even if I no longer use it.